SharathChampzz/SharathChampzz/professional-journey-markdown.md

 # 🚀 Professional Journey at Commvault

 ## 📝 Document Overview
 This markdown file captures a detailed chronicle of my professional growth and technical achievements at Commvault, spanning from an intern to a Senior Engineer.
-It provides an in-depth look at my technical contributions, project involvements, and professional development.
+It provides an brief look at my technical contributions, project involvements, and professional development.

 ---